Nessi-datatool/nessi/docs/VIRAL_FEATURES_IMPLEMENTATION_SUMMARY.md

 - **Error Handling**: Builds on Nessi's robust error handling system, using the same standardized error code format but with a distinct 'V' prefix
 - **CLI Commands**: Follows the same command structure as other Nessi commands under a dedicated 'viral' namespace

-### Separation from LakeDiff
+### Separation from Premium Features

-It's important to note that these viral growth features are completely separate from LakeDiff enterprise functionality:
+It's important to note that these viral growth features are completely separate from Nessi's premium features:

-- **Different Focus**: Viral growth features focus on community engagement and project visibility, while LakeDiff focuses on advanced data lake comparison and monitoring
+- **Different Focus**: Viral growth features focus on community engagement and project visibility, while premium features focus on advanced capabilities like cloud integration and workflow orchestration
-- **No Shared Code**: The viral growth features do not use or depend on any LakeDiff code
+- **No Shared Code**: The viral growth features do not use or depend on any premium feature code
-- **Independent Operation**: The viral growth features can operate independently without any LakeDiff components
+- **Independent Operation**: The viral growth features can operate independently without any premium components
-- **Open Source**: All viral growth features are fully open source, unlike LakeDiff's enterprise features
+- **Open Source**: All viral growth features are fully open source, while premium features require a valid license or active trial

 ## Future Enhancements